nopara73/Dumplings/Explanation.md

 ![Cumulative nevermixed bitcoin Wasabi](https://i.imgur.com/RtbCS6H.png)
 ![Cumulative nevermixed bitcoin Whirlpool](https://i.imgur.com/3vAEtmW.png)

-CoinJoin inefficiency is a derived matric of the percentage of the sum of nevermixed coins to the sum of fresh bitcoin.
+CoinJoin inefficiency is a derived metric of the percentage of the sum of nevermixed coins to the sum of fresh bitcoin.
 The lower this ratio the better, because a higher percentage of bitcoin who were intended to be mixed actually received privacy.

 ![Percentage of nevermixed bitcoin](https://i.imgur.com/AXiyTP2.png)

 ### Analysis
-For the sake of blockvspace efficiency, it is essential that a CoinJoin transaction has as the least possible amount of unmixed UTXOs.
+For the sake of block space efficiency, it is essential that a CoinJoin transaction has the least possible amount of unmixed UTXOs.
 However, the rigidity of current fixed-denomination CoinJoin transaction structures somewhat impede this.
 Wasabi regularly leaves more than 10% of its UTXOs unmixed.

 ## CoinJoin income